NChechulin/telegram-renderer-bot/README.md

 ```

 Now you need to ensure that `pdflatex` and `python3` are installed on your system.
-If everything is OK, install the project requirements:
+If everything is OK, install the Python requirements:
 ```
 pip install -r requirements.txt
 ```

-When requirements are installed, register your bot at `@botfather` and write the token to `token.txt`.
+When requirements are installed, register your bot at `@botfather` in Telegram and replace the first line of `token.txt` with your bot's token.

 Now we can run the bot:
 ```